What to Expect During Cataract Surgery

 Cataract Surgery Day

-We will ask that you arrive 1 hour before your surgery time to complete any necessary paperwork, give yourself time to relax and allow your cataract surgery doctor to perform one final check on your vision.
+We will ask that you arrive 1 hour before your surgery time to complete any necessary paperwork, give yourself time to relax and allow your cataract surgeon to perform one final check on your vision.

 - Dilation eye drops will be placed into your eye and local anesthetics will be given.
 You will remain awake during the procedure.